 Once you have the main idea (which can be the working title), the co-authors, the target venue, the pseudo-abstract and the weighted outline, it is a good moment to send all this to the co-authors for feedback.
 This should be a one-page document, so it is more likely that even busy people can give you quickly some ideas about the general direction, section titles and relevant keywords, etc. Once you get this feedback and make the necessary corrections, you can also polish this into an actual title, abstract and outline with lengths, which you can send to the editor of your target journal(s), to inquire whether they think this kind of paper fits the scope of the journal – and their opinion actually matters a lot, since they are the first filter even before your paper reaches the reviewers!
 Although they are not obliged to answer, they will often be nice enough to tell you (since by responding, they will get either a good paper, or less out-of-scope papers, later on).

-- You can take a look at the weighted outline from my example paper here, which I did still thinking about sending it to the BJET journal, which had a maximum length of 6,000 words.
+- You can take a look at the weighted outline from my example paper here, which I wrote still aiming at the BJET journal, which had a maximum length of 6,000 words.
 One thing you can notice is that some of the subsections end up being very short (100 words?), which should have made me think that something was not totally right (one-paragraph sections are rare!).
 Also, the total length was well over 80% of the hard limit (since you also have to count abstract and the other front matter in those 6,000 words).
 As you will see, these clues became quite important later on…

 More steps… after the break